How to calculate your premium and insurable earnings

 Determining insurable earnings

-1. Determine who you are responsible for insuring during the reporting period.
+1. Determine who you're responsible for insuring during the reporting period.

 2. Determine the gross earnings for each person during the reporting period.
 This includes optional insurance and volunteer forces, if applicable.
 Gross earnings include items such as room and board, vacation pay, and any taxable benefits that are included in Box 14 of T4 earnings.
 For details see earnings to include.

-3. Include the labour portion of the contract for contractors or subcontractors, if the WSIB does not consider the contractor to be an independent operator.
+3. Include the labour portion of the contract for contractors or subcontractors, if we do not consider the contractor to be an independent operator.

 4. Deduct non-insurable gross earnings such as supplementary maternity benefits, executive officers earnings, not included in mandatory coverage in construction, and excess earnings above the annual maximum from your total gross earnings.
 The result is your total insurable earnings.
 See examples of non-insurable gross earnings under earnings to exclude below.